Assessing a council

 - Late payment: This is where a council has not made a payment due under the loan terms.
 A loan will be classified as Late Payment on the next working day after the payment was due.
 In these circumstances Abundance will be in contact with the council to understand the reasons for the delayed payment and provide an update for investors.
 In most cases a late payment may simply be due to a banking or other administrative delay.
 We may choose to suspend trading of a loan through the marketplace when a loan has a late payment.

-- In default: If a loan payment remains overdue after 10 days, the loan is classified as in default.
-Also, a loan will also be classified as in default if a council is unable to meet any other obligation of the loan (other than payment) and this is not remedied within 20 days.
+- In default: If a loan payment remains overdue after 1 business day (or 5 if the delay is due to a simple administrative or technical error), the loan is classified as in default.
+A loan can also be classified as in default if a council is unable to meet any other obligation of the loan (after 10 business days) or it makes a false or misleading statement or warranty (which is not remedied within 20 business days).
 Where a loan is in default, depending on the reasons for the default and our expectation for the council resolving the breach of terms, we may issue the council with a demand for repayment of the loan in full.
 Abundance will form a recovery plan and take enforcement action against the council to recover value for borrowers.
 The loan will be suspended from trading on the marketplace once in default.

 It should be noted that unlike a corporate entity, a council cannot declare bankruptcy as a way of avoiding the debt liability.
 You can read more about what happens when a council runs into financial difficulties here.

 When you invest in council loans on Abundance there is always a possibility that some of them will be unable to meet their obligations to investors and you could lose some or all of your original investment.
 We publish the performance of the loans offered through Abundance on an annual basis and compare this to the expected performance for the loans.
 Performance is shown in terms of the percentage of loans offered through Abundance that have been placed into Default.